neuralmagic/sparseml/integrations/ultralytics-yolov8/tutorials/sparse-transfer-learning.md

   --batch 2
 ```

-You will notice that we added a `--recipe_args` argument, which updates the transfer
+You will notice that a `--recipe_args` argument is added, which updates the transfer
 learning recipe to run for 15 epochs.
 While you can always create
 a custom recipe file and pass a local file to script, the `--recipe_args` enables you
 to modify on the fly.